corkiejp/Corkiejp-notes-on-awesome-bluesky/README.md

 ## This is an early start of this!
 Only just created this have more edits to make and ad a longer description for it!

+## Other utilities and sites to bookmark!
+The below may or may not feature in awesome list!

+- [Bluesky User Count](https://bsky-users.theo.io/) Official Bluesky user count!
+Compared to next item on list?
+-